Bobby Breslau

 Bobby Breslau (1942/43 – January 30, 1987) was an American designer of fashion accessories.
-He began working with Stephen Burrows in the garment industry in the 1960s, but a commission for a fringed pillow from Halston changed his trajectory to the path of accessory and furniture design in the 1970s.
-His unconstructed leather handbags were declared "the handbag of the 1970's" by The New York Times.
-In the 1980s, Breslau was a close collaborator of Keith Haring until his death from AIDS-related complications in 1987.
+After starting out in the garment industry alongside Stephen Burrows in the 1960s, a chance commission from fashion designer Halston redirected him toward accessories and furniture, where his unstructured leather handbags were hailed by The New York Times as "the handbag of the 1970's."
+In the 1980s, he collaborated closely with Pop artist Keith Haring until his death from AIDS-related complications in 1987.

 Life and career

+Early life and career

 Breslau was a New York native.
 In the late 1960s, he was working as a graphic designer when he met fashion designer Stephen Burrows on Fire Island in New York.
 Breslau worked as a leatherwear designer at Burrows' O Boutique, which opened in Manhattan in 1968.
 Burrows and Breslau along with Burrows' friend from FIT, William Hill, as the patternmaker and fabric designer Hector Torres, worked out of the basement of the boutique.

 Breslau and Burrows shared an apartment in the East Village in the early 1970s.
 After the O Boutique closed in 1970, Breslau managed Stephen Burrows World, an in-store boutique at the luxury department store Henri Bendel in Manhattan.
 He also became one of Burrows' assistants.
 Fashion model Pat Cleveland, who was a fitting model for Burrows at Bendel's studio recalled, "Bobby was tiny, animated, and enthusiastic about almost everything Stephen did."